-II.B.2.h) devote at least 20 hours per week in aggregate to fellowship- related clinical work and teaching.
-(Core)

-II.B.3.
-Faculty Qualifications

-II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
-(Core)

-II.B.3.b) Subspecialty physician faculty members must:

-II.B.3.b).(1) have current certification in the subspecialty by the American Board of Pathology or possess qualifications judged acceptable to the Review Committee.
-(Core)

-[Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no

-AOA board that offers certification in this specialty/subspecialty]

-II.B.3.b).(1).(a)

-Core physician faculty members, who are not currently certified in blood banking/transfusion medicine must have one of the following:

-II.B.3.b).(1).(a).(i) completed a fellowship in blood banking/transfusion medicine: (Core)

-II.B.3.b).(1).(a).(ii) at least three years of practice experience in the subspecialty; or, (Core)

-II.B.3.b).(1).(a).(iii) completed a fellowship in a subspecialty relevant to their clinical and educational responsibilities in the program.
-(Core)

-II.B.3.c)

-Any non-physician faculty members who participate in fellowship program education must be approved by the program director.
-(Core)
+II.B.2.h) devote at least 20 hours per week in aggregate to fellowship- related clinical work and teaching. ^(Core) II.B.3.
+Faculty Qualifications II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
+II.B.3.b) Subspecialty physician faculty members must: II.B.3.b).(1) have current certification in the subspecialty by the American Board of Pathology or possess qualifications judged acceptable to the Review Committee. ^(Core) [Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this specialty/subspecialty] II.B.3.b).(1).(a) Core physician faculty members who are not currently certified in hematopathology must have either completed a hematopathology fellowship or have three years of practice experience in the subspecialty. ^(Core) II.B.3.c) Any non-physician faculty members who participate in fellowship program education must be approved by the program director. ^(Core)